 Satisfied I had taken care of everything, I headed back into the house.
 Better wake Cece up if there would be any chance of the kid going down at bedtime.

 “Did you find her?” the sleepy angel asked.

 “She had to leave,” I said.
 “Just like Mom.”

 “Okay.”
 Cece never asked too many questions.
 Good kid.
 But she looked sad.

 “Don’t worry about it.
 I’ll take you to the store and we’ll get you a special doll.”

 “Sure thing, kiddo.
 Come on, let’s go make dinner.”

-Interested in reading what some amazing authors came up with for the same prompt?
-Please take a moment and check them out.
+Interested in reading what another author came up with for the same prompt?
+Please take a moment and check it out.